team-dev-docs/spriteai-dev-docs/docs/Refactor Test For August/Using the generateSprite Function.md

 ## Why should I use this function?

 This function is incredibly useful for game developers and designers who need to quickly generate sprite sheets for character animations.
 It leverages AI to create a series of frames based on a text description, saving time and effort in the sprite creation process.
+Additionally, it now supports enhanced customization options for more diverse sprite designs.

 ## What parameters or arguments are required?